Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Paracontrolled distributions

+where $\Phi^\eps=I((u^\eps)^3)+\Psi^\eps$, is well-posed.
+Before proceeding into the analysis of this equation let us observe that a straightforward computation gives

-and there is no hope to obtain a finite limit for this term when $\eps$ goes to zero.
-This difficulty has to be solved by subtracting to the original equation these problematic contributions.
-In order to do so consistently we will introduce a renormalized product.
+Here $A_{\eps}\sim_{0}B_{\eps}$ means that when $\eps$ is close to $0$, the quantity $A_\eps$ can be be bounded from below and above by a positive constant times $B_\eps$.
+Then there is no hope of obtaining a finite limit for $(X^\eps)^2$ when $\eps$ goes to zero.
+This difficulty has to be solved by subtracting from the original equation these problematic contributions.
+In order to do so consistently, we will introduce a renormalized product.
 Formally we would like to define